Huey1Docks/Jarvis-1.1/README.md

 ## Overview

-This project is a web-based dashboard bundled with a terminal interface that helps you stay organized.
-It runs completely client-side (or utilizing a simple local structure) and dynamically renders your schedule based on JSON configuration files.
+This project is a web-based dashboard with an integrated terminal-style interface designed to help you stay organized.
+It operates entirely on the client side using a simple local structure and dynamically generates your schedule from JSON configuration files.

 ## Features